+Well, it is no longer a proposal.
 On April 6, 2016, the U.S. Department of Labor (DOL) issued the new Fiduciary Rule.
-There is a one-year grace period before the law goes into effect.

-The Fiduciary Rule applies mostly to private sector retirement plans, such as 401(k)s, SEPs, SIMPLEs, and 403(b) plans that fall under ERISA.
-The 403(b) plans of public employees, such as teachers, are usually not covered by ERISA, so most of those plans are not subject to the new law.
-It will apply to them if they decide to roll over their 403(b) to an IRA.
-As all IRAs, Roth’s, traditional, and rollover IRAs fall under the new rules.
+Remember, the new Fiduciary Rule applies only to private-sector retirement plans, such as 401(k)s, SEPs, SIMPLEs, and 403(b) plans that fall under ERISA.
+The 403(b) plans of public employees, such as teachers, are not covered by ERISA, so they are not subject to the new law.
+It only applies to them if they decide to roll over their 403(b) to an IRA.
+As with all IRAs, Roth’s traditional and rollover IRAs fall under the new rules.

 The administration believes the rule is needed because conflicts of interest are causing 401(k) participants and IRA owners to pay higher fees, resulting in smaller account balances.

 What do I mean by ‘conflicts of interest’?
-Well, sometimes an advisor might receive a bonus or benefits if they sell a firm’s proprietary products.
-This is no surprise, it is a business, but what is surprising is that these conflicts go on with retirement plans — given that ERISA forbids conflicts of interest.
+Well, some firms pay their advisors bonuses and benefits if the financial advisors sell that firm’s proprietary products.
+This is no surprise, but what is surprising is that these conflicts go on with retirement plans — given that ERISA forbids conflicts of interest.

 - The financial advisor must render advice as to the value of securities or other property;

 - The advisor must do so on a regular basis;

 - The advisor must do so under an agreement with the client;

 - That advice will serve as a primary basis for the client’s investment decisions; and

 - The advice is to be based on the particular needs of the investment or retirement plan.